 All-wheel-drive is a much more recent innovation in modern cars.
 A popular maxim or rule of thumb to go by in the difference between the two drive systems, is AWD is more of a “car” system while 4WD is the “truck” system.

 An AWD drive system is on all the time, and there are two types of all-wheel drive: mechanical and electronic.

 The most common way executing a mechanical AWD system is by using three differentials, which sends power to the wheels with the most traction by splitting power between the front and rear axles on the center differential, and the individual wheels by way of the front and rear differentials.
 AWD isn’t quite as robust as 4WD and it can’t match the same levels of traction in extremely low-speed off-roading that some 4WD systems provide.
 But AWD does provide better fuel economy and driving efficiency given the “always on” feature.

 Ryan Chevrolet has many Chevrolet four-wheel drive vehicles as well as all-wheel-drive cars for sale.
 We have tons of Chevy trucks with 4WD capabilities on our lots.
 We have many 4WD Chevy trucks for sale including the venerable Chevy Silverado and Silverado HD lineup, to the Chevy Colorado midsize pickup.
-Ryan Chevrolet also has a huge inventory of Chevrolet all-wheel-drive vehicles such as new SUVs like the Chevy Equinox or Chevrolet Traverse.
+Ryan Chevrolet also has a huge inventory of Chevrolet all-wheel-drive vehicles such as new SUVs like the Chevy Equinox or fuel-efficient Chevrolet Traverse.

 No matter which Chevrolet four-wheel drive car, truck, or SUV you have your eye on, make sure to get to Ryan Chevrolet in Minot, ND to take one for a test drive today.